Applications of randomness: Literature, music and art

 Diderot was making the point that the novel (then a recent introduction to European literature) seemed random (in the sense of being invented out of thin air by the author, not in a modern technical sense).
 See also Eugenio Montale, Theatre of the Absurd.

 Randomness in music includes John Cage's chance-derived Music of Changes, stochastic music, aleatoric music, indeterminate music, or generative music.

 Other uses

 Random numbers are also used in situations where "fairness" is approximated by randomization, such as selecting jurors and military draft lotteries.
-In the Book of Numbers (33:54), Moses commands the Israelites to apportion the land by lot.